 CON – you need to supplement writing

-Because children are typing everything, they’ll never learned to physically write with the SOS program.
+Because children are typing everything, they’ll never learn to physically write with the SOS program.

 This means you need to purchase (or get for free) a program that teaches them to write.

-But, you might be able do this by using the free Easy Peasy homeschool curriculum.
+But, you might be able to do this by using the free Easy Peasy homeschool curriculum.